 Perhaps the largest part of campus life is actually living on campus.
 Currently, there are seventeen residence halls and two villages.
 In the halls, you will find a mixture of students from all classes and all majors, offering a well-rounded experience.
 In addition, many halls will offer special programming–both fun and educational–for their residents.
 For more information about the kinds of housing options available, visit the Residence Life website.
 To find out how to apply for on campus housing visit the Housing Services website.

 Did you know that there are over 200 student organizations at the University of Maine?
 If you are interested in a social group, a political group, or something in between, there is an organization that is perfect for you!
-To see a partial list of student organizations, visit the Campus Activities and Student Engagement website.
+To see a partial list of student organizations, visit the Center for Student Involvement website.

 Do you enjoy sports?
 The University of Maine is a NCAA Division I school, and home to several championship teams.
 Whether you enjoy hockey, basketball, or any other sport, there are several events to suit your taste!
 For information on athletics and to check for upcoming games, visit the www.goblackbears.com